Skip to main content

 About the Program

 The LA County Sidewalk Vending Program is here to support and advance permitted sidewalk vending within the unincorporated areas of LA County.
-This program provides a pathway for micro-entrepreneurs and small businesses into a newly legalized open-air economy, offering economic opportunities for vendors as well as conditions for better public health, safety, and well-being for all vendors, brick and mortar businesses, and communities.
+This program provides a pathway for micro-entrepreneurs and small businesses into a legalized open-air economy offering economic opportunities for vendors as well as conditions for better public health, safety, and well-being for all vendors, brick and mortar businesses, and communities.

 DEO is here to help existing and new sidewalk vendors access: